EFForg/mozilla-central/httpse/README.md

 Important Notes
 ------------

-* When the test browsers pop up, it must be the active window on your desktop.
+* When the test browser pops up, it must be the active window on your desktop.
 You may need to click on the top bar to ensure this.

 * The test browser window may lag.
 It typically restores itself after a few minutes.